-CSDP will reimburse qualified third- through sixth-year CSDP-affiliated graduate students for up to $350 per fiscal year of eligible travel-related expenses (transportation, accommodation), consistent with the university’s travel policy.
+CSDP will reimburse qualified third- through sixth-year CSDP-affiliated graduate students for up to $450 per fiscal year (effective FY23) of eligible travel-related expenses (transportation, accommodation), consistent with the university’s travel policy.

 CSDP conference funding is intended to be used when other funding has been exhausted.
 In order to qualify, students must:

 - be regularly enrolled Ph.D. candidates at the time of application and at the time of their proposed presentation, and be CSDP student affiliates;

 - have been invited to deliver a paper or poster that represents their own work.
 Serving as a discussant or respondent on a panel, giving a job talk, etc., do not qualify for support;